MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embedded/create-an-azure-active-directory-tenant.md

    > [!NOTE]
    > Your initial domain is part of onmicrosoft.com.
 You can add other domain names later.
 A tenant directory can have multiple domains assigned to it.

-Next, add tenant users.

 ## Create Azure Active Directory tenant users

 When you create a new Azure AD tenant, you become the first user of that tenant.
 As the first user, you're automatically assigned the [Global Admin](/azure/active-directory/roles/permissions-reference#global-administrator) role.
 Add new users by navigating to the [Users](https://portal.azure.com/#blade/Microsoft_AAD_IAM/UsersManagementMenuBlade/MsGraphUsers) page.

-You can think of the master user account as a service account.
+Create a master user You can think of the master user account as a service account.

 1. In the Azure portal, make sure you are on the Azure Active Directory fly out.